marcoguerri/marcoguerri.github.io/_drafts/2016-03-21-tales-of-mistery-and-pxelinux.markdown

 The first binary that I tried to deploy with my test environment was pxelinux.0, and this worked flawlessly, I could boot without any problem.
 With lpxelinux.0 instead, the behavior was identical to the production version: "Failed to load ldlinux.c32", and reboot.
-My understanding of the difference between the two was very limited, but idea is the following:
+My understanding of the difference between the two was limited, but the idea is the following:

 * lpxelinux.0 natively supports HTTP and FTP transfers by integrating a full-fledged TCP/IP stack, lwIP, therefore interacting with the NIC only to transmit/receive layer 2 frames.
-* pxelinux relies instead on something else to implement network communication, therefore having to provide only application level payloads (or probably only data structures correctly populated as required by the PXE standard).
+* pxelinux relies instead on the firmware of the NIC to implement network communication, therefore having to provide only application level payload

+slated as required by the PXE standard).

 Getting started...